33Domenico/CI2024_project-work/report.md

 > "The Genetic Algorithm is well-implemented with a good mix of techniques, obtaining very good results.
 The adaptive mutation rate is a great addition, as it adjusts to balance exploration and exploitation, especially when it detects a lack of improvement.
 This is a smart way to prevent the algorithm from getting stuck in a local optimum.
 What I appreciated the most is the use of the Simulated Annealing restart.
 Another effective way to avoid local minima and give the algorithm the chance to keep exploring
 In the README, it would have been helpful to include a summary of results for each country, as it would provide a clearer picture of the best outcomes from your implementation."

+### My Peer Reviwes

+To GiovanniTagliaferri:
+> "Your work on the travelling salesman problem (TSP) with an approach combining the Greedy algorithm and a Genetic Algorithm is well done and shows a good understanding of both the theoretical foundations and their practical application.
+One aspect I noticed concerns the calculation of distances.
+You chose to calculate them manually using the Euclidean formula, and the method works well for small sets of cities.
+However, it would be useful to explore the use of a library such as Geopy, especially for larger datasets: these libraries are optimised to calculate distances between geographical coordinates, saving computational resources and improving the efficiency of the algorithm.
+Regarding the mutation, you have opted for a scramble mutation in both the implementation of the evolutionary algorithm and the elite solutions.
+This approach certainly introduces variety, but it can also lead to the loss of good gene segments, making it more difficult to maintain valid solutions between generations.
+I would suggest experimenting with an inversion mutation: instead of randomly rearranging genes, this mutation reverses a section of genes, maintaining blocks that may contain good solutions.
+The scramble mutation, on the other hand, is good for avoiding the risk of stagnation and lack of diversity.
+Furthermore, as far as crossover is concerned, the partially mapped crossover (PMX) method you implemented is a good starting point.
+However, it can mix genes too much and break up sections of solutions that could be useful.
+You could try an inver-over crossover, which allows you to keep larger sections of good genes and preserve significant sequences, improving the maintenance of promising substructures between generations.
+Overall, this is solid work.
+Some minor adjustments such as the use of a distance library and slightly different mutation and crossover strategies could make your algorithm more efficient and further improve your results."

+To michepaolo:
+> "The code addresses the travelling salesman problem by combining a greedy approach (fast algorithm) with a genetic algorithm (slow algorithm) to find optimised paths.
+The use of mutation and crossover functions is well thought out, especially with the implementation of inversion_mutation, which preserves significant sections of genes by inverting their order.
+This approach is effective in maintaining good solutions while avoiding altering the pathways found too much.
+Inversion_over_crossover is also interesting because, unlike other crossovers, it does not drastically change genes and preserves effective sections of the pathway.
+In addition, the choice of dynamically varying the probability of using inver_over_crossover versus mutation and vice versa is remarkable, maintaining a good balance between exploration and exploitation of the solution.
+The addition of a local_search on the first 10 individuals further improves the solutions, avoiding letting the algorithm stagnate.
+In addition, controlling the best_cost_unchanged variable, which triggers the random reintroduction of new individuals when no improvement is observed, is a good attempt (surely there are better ones) to reshuffle the population and overcome any blockages caused by lack of diversity.
+However, since parental selection only takes place among the first half of the population, there is a risk that these new random solutions, due to their high initial cost, are never really considered, thus limiting the contribution to population diversity.
+In summary, the combined approach of greedy, targeted crossover, local search and dynamic management of crossover and mutation probability led to excellent results, balancing solution quality and genetic diversity effectively.
+Excellent work!"

 ## Laboratory 3: N-Puzzle Solver